ssoundar/15237Game/README.md

 9) HTML: Multiple Divs used for positioning the page, along with CSS.
 Form to log in validated at server with passport.

+10) Local Storage: The client side stores level and health information for the player.